dmitrybelyakov/ansible-localcloud-mysql51compiled/README.md

 `mysql_users` - optional.
 A dictionary of users and their connection credentials and privileges.
 Use this to create users as well as enable remote access.
 A simple user definition can look like this:

+`mysql_binary_log` - optional.
+Whether binary logging is enabled.
+Defaults to true, for production.
+Set to false to disable binary logging locally.

 ```yml
 mysql_users:
   username: